Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • Implement NACLs to provide an extra layer of security by controlling the inbound and outbound traffic at the subnet level.

-Live Example: Creating a Highly Available Web Server in AWS VPC
+Real Use Case: Setting up a Multi-AZ Web Server in AWS VPC

 1. VPC and Subnet Configuration